Continuing Education Series

 Anyone who advocates for or educates others on the importance of sustainable, ethical, and trauma-informed practices within the workplace.

 Yes.
-The instructor teaches each session with the assumption that participants are familiar with the concepts covered in our Train the Trainer Program such as secondary trauma, moral distress, organizational health, and how these concepts impact helping professions.
+The instructor teaches each session with the assumption that participants have some familiarity with foundational concepts such as secondary traumatic stress and empathic strain, and how these concepts impact helping professions.

 While we invite anyone who is passionate about the importance of sustainable, ethical, and trauma-informed practices within the workplace to attend these sessions, they are not intended as an introduction to these topics.